Sir Howard Morrison's daughter, Donna Grant, admits four fraud offences

 She was supported by eight friends and family members in the public gallery, including her uncle Trevor Maxwell MNZM, a long-serving Rotorua Lakes councillor.

-The prominent performing arts educator from Rotorua held numerous positions with charitable organisations between 2010 and 2014.
+Grant, a prominent performing arts educator from Rotorua, held numerous positions with charitable organisations between 2010 and 2014.

-This afternoon Grant admitted fraudulently obtained funding for these three organisations before Justice Graham Lang, at the High Court at Rotorua.

 READ MORE: